mco-gh/mco.dev/content/post/politics/triggered.md

 coverImage = "/img/triggered.png"
 +++

-Late at night
+In the darkness of night
-My mind turned askew
+When the world feels askew
 I scroll through the news
 And I'm outraged anew